-I love essential oils — but I wanted to find the BEST essential oil for sore muscles.
+I love essential oils — but I wanted to find the BEST essential oil for sore muscles and muscle aches.
 It’s really hard to tell if an essential oil is working, but with sore muscles — if you compare sides, you CAN tell a difference.
 So, today I am comparing Deep Blue from DoTerra, Soothe from JadeBloom, Pain Free and True Blue from Rocky Mountain Oils and Muscle Aid from Plant Therapy.

 Essential Oils for Muscle Soreness